vizia/vizia-site/README.md

 ## Developing

 Developing the website is pretty easy.
-First, install the dependency manager `npm` (or `yarn`) and execute the following command:
+Install the dependency manager `npm` (or `yarn`) and execute the following command:

 ```bash
 npm run dev